Business, transport suspended in India during 14-hour lockdown for coronavirus

 In India’s financial capital, Mumbai, where millions of people depend on urban rail systems, only workers involved in essential services were allowed to travel on truncated services.

-Factories, large industrial parks and banks were declaring a shutdown or finding ways to minimise public movement in offices.
+Factories, large industrial parks and banks were declaring a shutdown or finding ways to minimize public movement in offices.

 Vegetable vendors and small tea shop owners were quietly closed down by local police and truck drivers were given free masks and sanitizers at check points on inter-state highways.

-State leaders urged citizens not to rush to villages to prevent the virus spread but tensions have mounted as angry labourers protested at some bus stations against sudden closures of basic transport services.
+State leaders urged citizens not to rush to villages to prevent the virus spread but tensions have mounted as angry laborers protested at some bus stations against sudden closures of basic transport services.

-Private events, such as weddings, and local elections were cancelled.
-The federal government was accelerating the production of masks and has allowed deodorant manufacturers to produce sanitisers.
+Private events, such as weddings, and local elections were canceled.
+The federal government was accelerating the production of masks and has allowed deodorant manufacturers to produce sanitizers.

 Modi has requested citizens to stand at balconies and near windows on Sunday evening to clap and ring bells to praise emergency personnel and sanitation workers who are on the frontlines in the fight against coronavirus.

-India has cancelled most entry visas for people flying in from other countries.
+India has canceled most entry visas for people flying in from other countries.

 Facebook Inc’s WhatsApp launched a helpline number to ensure circulation of accurate information after India’s technology ministry asked it to ramp up vigilance to prevent spread of misinformation about the virus outbreak.